List of monarchs of Korea: Gaya confederacy

 The Gaya confederacy (42–562) consisted of several small statelets.
-All rulers of Gaya bore the title Wang ("King").
+All rulers of Gaya bore the title Wang (왕; 王, "king").

 Geumgwan Gaya

 Geumgwan Gaya (42–532) was one of the Gaya confederacy.

 Daegaya

 Daegaya (42–562) was one of the Gaya confederacy.

 Tamna

-Tamna (2337 BC(?)–938 AD) was an ancient local kingdom on the Jeju Island.
+Tamna (2337 BC(?)–938 AD) was an ancient local kingdom on Jeju Island.

 Balhae

 Balhae (698–926) was an ancient Korean kingdom established after the fall of Goguryeo.
 Balhae occupied southern parts of Northeast China, Primorsky Krai, and the northern part of the Korean peninsula.

 Later Baekje

-Later Baekje (900–936) was founded by Gyeon Hwon, who was a general during Later Silla's period of decline.
+Later Baekje (900–936) was founded by Kyŏn Hwŏn, who was a general during Later Silla's period of decline.
 Thus began the Later Three Kingdoms period.
-Later Baekje met its downfall at the hands of Gyeon Hwon himself, who later led the Goryeo armies alongside Taejo of Goryeo to capture Singeom, the prince of Later Baekje, who had betrayed Gyeon Hwon.
+Later Baekje met its downfall at the hands of Kyŏn Hwŏn himself, who later led the Goryeo armies alongside Taejo of Goryeo to capture Kyŏn Sin-gŏm, who had betrayed his father, Kyŏn Hwŏn, and usurped the throne.